 Is there anything better than relaxing in a cosy pub on a cold or drizzly day?
 Open fires and warm hospitality make the perfect backdrop to enjoy a real ale or a glass of red.
 Derbyshire is blessed with dozens, probably hundreds of excellent pubs, but here are my favourites and then those which were rated highly by the Lovely Local Indie community.
+Some edits made Oct 2025 and you might want to check out my 2025 blog post I wrote about pubs in the Peak District.

 My personal recommendations of the best cosy pubs in Derbyshire